 Figure 4: Reorder Objects option selected within the Arrange gallery

 - This will bring up the Dynamic Reorder view, as shown in Figure 5.
 Each slide object is placed on an imaginary transparent sheet, much like a layer.
 Note that all shapes, including the non-overlapping heart shape are visible on separate layers according to the Z-order in which they have been placed on the slide.
-Also note that there are two buttons: OK and Cancel placed on the bottom right of this view (highlighted in red in Figure 5).
+Also, note that there are two buttons: OK and Cancel placed on the bottom right of this view (highlighted in red within Figure 5).

 Figure 5: Dynamic Reorder view displaying all shapes on the slide

 - For reordering, hover your cursor over the layer that contains the shape you want to reorder, and then click to select this layer.
-For this tutorial, we hovered the cursor over the layer which contains the violet triangle -- note that the Z-order position of this shape shows up as 5, as shown in Figure 6 below.
+For this tutorial, we hovered the cursor over the layer which contains the violet triangle.
+Note that the Z-order position of this shape shows up as 5, as shown in Figure 6 below.

 Figure 6: Layer containing the triangle selected in the Z-order

-- Now, drag the selected layer to the Z-order position you require -- we dragged this layer right on top of other layers to achieve a Z-order of 1, as shown in Figure 7, below.
+- Now, drag the selected layer to the Z-order position you require.
+We dragged this layer right on top of other layers to achieve a Z-order of 1, as shown in Figure 7, below.
 Now the triangle is placed above all other shapes (compare Figures 5 and 7).
-Click the OK button (or press the Return/Enter key on your keyboard) to apply these changes, and get back to your slide.
+Click the OK button (or press the Return / Enter key on your keyboard) to apply these changes, and get back to your slide.

 Figure 7: Layer containing the triangle moved to the top of all other shapes

-- This will take you back to your slide -- the shapes now are reordered (compare Figures 3 and 8)
+- This will take you back to your slide.
+The shapes now are reordered (compare Figures 3 and 8).